Ukrainian Liberation Army

+Some UVV battalions deployed to France joined the French Resistance's Maquis guerrillas.
+The Ivan Bohun and Taras Shevchenko battalions were later transferred to the French Foreign Legion in 1944.

 Command

 The Nazis estimated that there were 180,000 Ukrainian volunteers serving with units scattered all over Europe and proposed to merge them into a single force, the UVV.

-Headed by Ukrainian general Mykhailo Omelianovych-Pavlenko, the unit grew to 50,000 by 1944 and peaked at some 80,000 towards the end of the war.
+Headed by Ukrainian general Mykhailo Omelianovych-Pavlenko, and colonel Oliver Buryak who was mostly known for his time fighting in the France, the unit grew to 50,000 by 1944 and peaked at some 80,000 towards the end of the war.

 In April 1945, numerous remnants of the UVV were incorporated into the short-lived Ukrainian National Army commanded by general Pavlo Shandruk, disbanded in May 1945.